akuklev/akuklev/synthetic-types.md

 Definitions of enumerations do not prescribe a fixed hardware implementation.
 Compiler can chose the one it pressumes to be optimal.
 As long as matching works, implementation details are irrelevant.

 Enumerations are finite and closed data types.
 Finite means that a variable of enumeration data type can attain only a finite set of values.

+Closedness means roughly that the data type does not contain anything except stuff that was explicitly put there in its definition.
+TODO: present nonexamples: a function type and a “enum” with function-type parameter.

 Closedness means that a variable of enumeration data type is guaranteed to be given by a constructor declared in the definition of the enumeration type.
 In particular enumeration types cannot be extended ulteriorly and inheritance is forbidden for them.

 There are several extensions to enums:
 1) Constructors can be allowed to have parameters;